 Comparative politics is a field that develops and tests theories to explain political events and patterns across political systems, largely, but not exclusively, nation-states.
 It also incorporates substantive description of political phenomena relevant to such explanation.
 In American political science this has largely come to mean description and explanation of politics in countries outside the United States.

-The field requirements in comparative politics comprehend three elements: an overview of the comparative field in general, usually gained by taking the comparative politics field seminar (PSC 550), and courses in two substantive subfields.
+The field requirements in comparative politics comprehend three elements: an overview of the comparative field in general, usually gained by taking the comparative politics field seminar (PSCI 550), and courses in two substantive subfields.
 This knowledge can be acquired through three graduate courses taken during your first two or three years of graduate study.
 Only if appropriate courses are not offered, will it be necessary to supplement formal courses with independent study.

 Overview of the Comparative Field

-An overview of the comparative field will be presented in PSC 550: Comparative Politics Field Seminar.
+An overview of the comparative field will be presented in PSCI 550: Comparative Politics Field Seminar.
 This course is designed to introduce some “classic works” and some recent approaches in the various subfields of comparative politics.
 It will also introduce various methodological approaches and issues in the comparative field, including research design and measurement of important concepts.
 Unless explicitly waived, this course is a prerequisite for students taking the comparative politics field examination.